bachdumpling/gilda/SEO_SETUP_GUIDE.md

 ## Overview

-This guide explains the SEO improvements made to help improve search rankings for "gilda clothing nyc" and "gilda clothing Japan" searches.
+This guide explains the SEO improvements made to help improve search rankings for "gilda clothing nyc" searches.

 ## ✅ What's Been Implemented